wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/4-design-implement-qos.md

 If you do not configure, your network and clients to mark the traffic and only rely on Windows client marking using group policy, only a subset of your traffic will be marked and prioritized.

-## Apply QoS for Windows Teams clients using Group Policy
+## Apply QoS for Windows Teams clients using group policy

 As well as marking packets at the network layer based on port range, Windows can mark the packets of Teams clients directly.
 This is configured by pushing a group policy to Windows machines.